THE MEMBERS OF ALBERT DAVID LIMITED

 |The estimation of discounts incentives and rebates recognized related to sales made during the year is material and considered to be complex and judgmental.
 Therefore there is a risk of revenue being misstated as a result of inaccurate estimates of discounts incentives and rebates. ||c) Performed test of details: |

 |Further the company focuses on revenue as a key performance measure.
-Therefore revenue was our area of focus included whether the accruals were misstated and appropriately valued whether rebates and discounts was recorded in the correct period and whether the significant transactions had been accurately recorded in the Statement of Profit and Loss. ||ii) Obtained supporting documents for sales transactions recorded either side of year end as well as credit notes issued after the year ended to determine whether revenue was recognized in the correct period. |
+Therefore revenue was our area of focus included whether the accruals were misstated and appropriately valued whether rebates and discounts was recorded in the correct period and whether the significant transactions had been accurately recorded in the Statement of Profit and Loss. ||i) Agreed samples of sales discounts incentives and rebates to supporting documentation and approvals; and |

 | ||d) Performed focused analytical procedures: |

-|Refer corresponding note for amounts recognized as revenue from sale of products. ||i) Compared the revenue for the current year with the prior year for variance/ trend analysis and where relevant completed further inquiries and testing to corroborate the variances by considering both internal and external benchmarks overlaying our understanding of industry; and |
+| ||i) Compared the revenue for the current year with the prior year for variance/ trend analysis and where relevant completed further inquiries and testing to corroborate the variances by considering both internal and external benchmarks overlaying our understanding of industry; and |

-| ||ii) Compared the discounts incentives and rebates of the current year with the prior year for variance/ trend analysis and where relevant completed further inquiries and testing to corroborate the variances by considering both internal and external benchmarks overlaying our understanding of industry. |
+| ||ii) Compared the discounts incentives and rebates of the current year with the prior year for variance/ trend analysis and where relevant completed further inquiries and testing to corroborate the variances by considering both internal and external benchmarks overlaying our understanding of industry |

-| ||e) Considered the appropriateness of the company's description of the accounting policy disclosures related to revenue discounts incentives and rebates and whether these are adequately presented in the financial statement. |
+| ||e) Considered the appropriateness of the company's description of the accounting policy disclosures related to revenue discounts incentive and rebates and whether these are adequately presented in the financial statement. |

-|B. Litigations and claims provisions and contingent liabilities ||Our key procedures included the following: |
+|B. Litigations and claims - provisions and contingent liabilities ||Our key procedures included the following: |

-|As disclosed in Notes detailing contingent liability and provision for contingencies the company is involved in direct indirect tax and other litigations (litigations') that are pending with different statutory authorities. || Assessed the appropriateness of the company's accounting policies including those relating to provision and contingent liability by comparing with the applicable accounting standards; |
+|As disclosed in Notes detailing contingent liability and provision for contingencies the company is involved in direct indirect tax and other litigations ('litigations') that are pending with different statutory authorities. || Assessed the appropriates of the company's accounting policies including those relating to provision and contingent liability by comparing with the applicable accounting standards; |

-|Whether a liability is recognized or disclosed as a contingent liability in the financial statements is inherently judgmental and dependent on a number of significant assumptions and assessments. || Assessed the company's process for identification of the pending litigations and completeness for financial reporting and also for monitoring of significant developments in relation to such pending litigations; |
+|Whether a liability is recognized or disclosed as a contingent liability in the financial statements is inherently judgmental and dependent on a number of significant assumptions and assessments.
+The amounts involved are potentially significant and determining the amount if any to be recognized or disclosed in the financial statements is inherently subjective. || Assessed the company process for identification of the pending litigations and completeness for financial reporting and also for monitoring of significant developments in relation to such pending litigations; |

-|The amounts involved are potentially significant and determining the amount if any to be recognized or disclosed in the financial statements is inherently subjective. || Engaged subject matter specialists to gain an understanding of the current status of litigations and monitored changes in the disputes if any through discussions with the management and by reading external advice received by the company where relevant to establish that the provisions had been appropriately recognized or disclosed as required; |
+| || Engaged subject matter specialists to gain an understanding of the current status of litigations and monitored changes in the disputes if any through discussions with the management and by reading external advice received by the company where relevant to establish that the provisions had been appropriately recognized or disclosed as required; |

 | || Assessed the company's assumptions and estimates in respect of litigations including the liabilities or provisions recognized or contingent liabilities disclosed in the financial statements.
 This involved assessing the probability of an unfavorable outcome of a given proceeding and the reliability of estimates of related amounts; |